 A study of the global economy with emphasis on the role of the United States.
 Topics include trade theory, trade restrictions, monetary systems, exchange rates, and the effect of domestic economic policies on global trade.
 Trade issues such as trade deficits, job displacement, economic sanctions, emerging nations, environmental issues, immigration, and currency crises are covered.
 Offered in online format.
-An additional fee associated with this course.
 Prerequisite: ECN 2123.